 What can I expect after the operation?

-- Wearing tight-fitting underwear or a jock strap to support your scrotum
+- Wear tight-fitting underwear or a jock strap to support your scrotum.

-- Using an ice pack to help with the pain and swelling
+- Use an ice pack to help with the pain and swelling.

-- Limiting yourself to light activity until you heal
+- Limit yourself to light activity until you heal.

 Is it okay to take medicine?

 Don’t take aspirin, ibuprofen (brand names: Advil, Motrin, Nuprin), ketoprofen (brand name: Orudis), or naproxen (brand name: Aleve) for one week before the procedure.
 All of these can thin your blood and increase bleeding.
 Ibuprofen and naproxen can be taken after the procedure, but you shouldn’t take aspirin for another week.
 You can also try acetaminophen (brand name: Tylenol) to relieve pain.